russellcxl/sorting-visualiser/README.md

 ### Tips for creating the visualisation:
 - Never start with the entire function; always start with the helper functions.
 Run it once on an isolated array and see if the function and DOM works as expected.
 - After that, start adding in the colours and async/await

+### Other to-do:
+- Include option to sort ascending/descending
+- Include option for evenly distributed bar heights/random
+- Improve radio buttons; a little hard to click on that tiny dot